-The study on 8 seizures patients was conducted for 4 long months.
+The study on 8 seizure patients was conducted for 4 long months.
 Each of them was administered with a dose of 300mg of CBD.
 50% of the participants showed a positive response to the treatment.

 Clinical studies on animals also have shown optimistic results when rats with temporal seizures were administered a controlled dosage of CBD.
 They showed a positive effect in curing memory function and also the motor function seriously impacted by their medical condition.